 the importance of local rivers

-We work in the Great Basin watershed which is home to the Carson, Truckee and Walker Rivers.
+River Wranglers focuses the work in the Great Basin watershed, which is home to the Carson River.
+We educate kids about all the Great Basin watersheds and their interconnectedness.
 Since Nevada is the driest of the continental states, water is critical to our survival.
-Students learn about the impacts to our local rivers, historical and current.
+Students learn about the impacts of humans and other forces on our local rivers, both historic and current.
+We engage students in their own watershed so they understand their place in and relationship to it.

-Elementary schools in the Great Basin watershed can arrange for field trips where students, teachers, and parents roll up their sleeves and work together to explore, conserve, and understand our watershed.
+Schools in the Carson River watershed can arrange for field trips where students, teachers, and volunteers roll up their sleeves and work together to explore, conserve, and understand our watershed.